Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

     When testing on Internet Explorer the profile cards when clicked to flip just displayed the reverse image of the front of the card.

     **FIX:**
-    It appeared that the backface-visibilty was am issue in some way.
+    It appeared that the backface-visibilty was an issue in some way.
 After some research it appeared that indeed IE does have a few issues, however I did stumble across a site using a different flip method which did work on IE11.
 But to use this alternate method I would have to compromise on how the flip worked, unless I added a lot of Javascript.
 So, in the end I opted to use a little Javascript to help display a version of the team stats without the flip functionality, but